TheSpaghettiDetective/obico-server/website/docs/user-guides/optimal-camera-setup.md

 <div style={{fontSize: "0.8em", fontStyle: "italic", color: "rgba(1,1,1,0.5)"}}>Photo curtesy of <a href="https://www.thingiverse.com/thing:3233086">this awesome Thingiverse user</a>.
 Click to enlarge.</div>
 </div>

 ### Good example: Camera at the front.
-LED strip next to it, hidden inside the frame
+LED strip next to it, hidden inside the frame {#good-example-camera-at-the-front-led-strip-next-to-it-hidden-inside-the-frame}

 <div>
 <Zoom overlayBgColorEnd="var(--ifm-background-surface-color)">